David White (actor)

-David White (April 4, 1916 – November 27, 1990) was an American stage, film, and television actor best known for playing Darrin Stephens' boss Larry Tate from 1964 to 1972 on the ABC situation comedy Bewitched.
+David White (April 4, 1916 – November 27, 1990) was an American stage, film, and television actor best known for playing Darrin Stephens's boss Larry Tate from 1964 to 1972 on the ABC situation comedy Bewitched.

 Early life

 Born on April 4, 1916, in Denver, Colorado, he later moved with his family to Phoenixville, Pennsylvania.
 He graduated from Los Angeles City College and began acting at the Pasadena Playhouse and the Cleveland Play House.
 He enlisted in the United States Marine Corps during World War II, and after his discharge, made his Broadway debut in 1949 in Leaf and Bough.